How to spring clean your beauty bag

 MASCARA/EYELINER

 One final tip to keep your makeup clean and bacteria-free is to clean and sanitise the product with rubbing alcohol.
-ISOCOL can be purchased at any supermarket or pharmacy, and using it with a small pump bottle, you can spray your lipsticks and wipe your foundation bottles, etc, to keep everything clean and fresh.
+ISOCOL can be purchased at any supermarket or pharmacy, and by simply pouring it into a small pump bottle, you can easily spray your lipsticks, wipe your foundation bottles, etc., to keep everything clean and fresh.